version 9/21 (this syllabus is tentative, and my change over the semester, please refresh your browser for the latest version)

 You get extra credit for continuing the discussions.

 Please make sure to read my feedback about both the content and the format of your questions and answers.
-This feedback may be within the Discussion section, posted as a response for everyone to learn from, or in the grading rubric for your eyes only.
+This feedback may be within the Discussion section posted as a response for everyone to learn from, or in the grading rubric for your eyes only.
+Ignore the point value of the grading rubrics, but please look at what you got wrong.
 This feedback will often help you improve your grade for the next week.

 Critical reviews are a basic research tool for almost all sciences.
 I want you to practice extracting hypotheses, methods, and data from research articles and evaluating their reliability, so you can better apply these concepts to your own original research.
-Your textbook contains references to scientific articles related to the topics being discussed in that section, and more recent articles are available from the library, and online.
-You will choose at least one article to review for each week.
+Your textbook contains references to scientific articles related to the topics being discussed in that section, and you can find more recent articles from the library and online.
+You will choose 5-10 Critical Reviews for the entire semester.

 For this assignment you are required to find an article or resource that relates to the chapter, write a critical review comparing and contrasting the article with the textbook.
 Use this assignment as a chance to move away from the confines of the textbook and explore topics that interest you, the holistic nature of anthropology makes it easy to find articles that YOU want to read, but can still be connected to one or more of the chapters in the textbook.